Getting Around in Guatemala

 Ongoing improvements are being made to many smaller airports across Guatemala, and it’s possible that the country will be well connected by domestic flights in the coming years.
 New domestic airports are being constructed in Quetzaltenango, Huehuetenango, Coatepeque, San Marcos, and Puerto San José.
 Other airports may soon be built at Puerto Barrios and Retalhuleu.

 By Rental Car

 It’s easy to rent a car in Guatemala.
-Having a rental car will allow you to explore the country on your own pace; it’s nice to have the freedom and flexibility to chart the course of your travels.
-If you do decide to rent a car, it’s a good idea to rent a four-wheel-drive vehicle, as the Guatemalan roads can be bumpy and rough (especially in rural areas).
-Also be sure to do your homework on your home insurance policy and figure out if you need to buy additional insurance.
+Having a rental car will allow you to explore the country at your own pace; it’s nice to have the freedom and flexibility to chart the course of your travels.
+If you do decide to rent a car, it’s a good idea to rent a four-wheel drive vehicle, as the Guatemalan roads can be bumpy and rough (especially in rural areas).
+Also, be sure to do your homework on your home insurance policy and figure out if you need to buy additional insurance.
 To rent a car you’ll need a driver’s license from your home country or an International Driving Permit (IDP).

 Guatemalan roads can be hazardous and have poor signage.
 Driving etiquette is also quite different in Guatemala — it’s not uncommon to pass on blind curves, for example.
 Take caution while exploring this country in a rental car.

 Buses are the main method of transportation for most Guatemalans, and many travelers choose to save money by taking buses.
 Often referred to as “chicken buses”, these local inter- and intracity buses are often set in old U.S. school buses.
 They can be crowded and you might have to stand for the entire bus ride.
 However, they are very inexpensive, and thus, are a good option for economically minded travelers.
 They’ll also give you a real taste of the local Guatemalan lifestyle.
 The buses go most everywhere and stop anywhere.
 Do note, however, that robberies and accidents have occurred on public buses.